Rocky Peak Ridge

 • Distance: 6.7 miles, one way

-• Rocky Peak Ridge is High Peak #20
+Hiking Rocky Peak Ridge

-Be prepared for a lot of ups and downs!
 The trail leaves the parking area and works its way up, following a stream at one point, to a lookout at 1.6 miles followed by a brief climb to the summit of Blueberry Cobbles at 1.9 miles.
 There is a trail junction shortly after the summit, with the left route passing more views and right descending more directly into Mason Notch, where the two paths converge.
+Leaving the notch, the path climbs over the wooded summit of Mason Mountain at 2.8 miles, descends into another notch, then climbs steeply to the summit of Bald Peak at 3.9 miles.

 Leaving the summit, the trail descends into Dickerson Notch, then it begins a long climb along the ridge to the top of the 4,060-foot Rocky Peak at 5.4 miles.
 After a few minor bumps the path descends to the outlet of Mary Louise Pond at 6.1 miles.
-There is a designated campsite on the left, just before the outlet.
+There is a primitive tent site near the outlet to Mary Louise Pond, which is just below the summit of Rocky Peak Ridge.
 Leaving the pond, the trail climbs through open meadows to the summit of Rocky Peak Ridge at 6.7 miles.

 Pond/Lake